JSMR-heuristics/JSMR/README.md

 * Processing takes place in the "scripts" folder.
 * Output files are stored in the "figures" folder.
 * Our testing area is contained in "test_scripts".

+## Running the code:
+* For the code to run, certain libraries need to be installed.
+Check these libraries in the Requirements.txt
+* To run our main code, "smartgrid.py"
+  * go to the location of the JSMR/scripts folder on your PC
+  * open the command window here
+  * run "python smartgrid.py <Number> <plot>"
+  * for number use 1, 2 or 3, this indicates which neighbourhood you want to use
+  * for plot either type "plot" if you want intermediate plots to be saved or leave it empty if you don't want intermediate plots.